HammisLab/discord-bot-artisan/README.md

 ## Index-drop.js

-This version is a dropdown option for the fixed artisan professions and level of qualificacion for the MMORPG Ashes of Creation, which was the focus of this bot
+This version is a dropdown option for the fixed artisan professions and level of expertise for the MMORPG Ashes of Creation, which was the focus of this bot